swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 createItemRowView($item: binding)
 ```

+It’s important to note, however, that the above syntax has quite a few shortcomings.
+Namely, one notable drawback is that this syntax is reminiscent of property wrappers' projected value and, thus, may be confusing.
+Furthermore, auto-complete could be a better solution here, as it would aid the user in writing the property-wrapper attribute, while still retaining expressiveness.
+Nevertheless, this idea could be expanded upon in the future.

 ### Property-wrapper parameters in synthesized memberwise initializers

 Synthesized memberwise initializers could use property-wrapper parameters for stored properties with attached property wrappers: